SomaMain/SomaSensorsVR_Tracker_Uploader/README.md

 - Set Baudrate to 115200
 - Press the EN button on the sensor to restart and show the menu.
 ![](images/Tracker_Menu.png)

+# Manual Command Code
+As of Tracker_Uploader_v0.6 there will be a 'manual command code' text box at the bottom.
+After scanning and hitting the "Upload" button, if the uploader is failing to upload the firmware correctly, you should be able to open up a command prompt and copy/paste the line of code into it to upload it manually.
+1) start menu > search > "command prompt"
+2) copy the command line from the "Manual Command Code" and hit enter
+3) When you see "....____....____...." hold down the "boot" button on your esp32 or tracker
+4) ??????
+5) profit